9 Home Remedies To Make Your Eyebrows Thicker Naturally

 1. Castor Oil

-Castor oil is one of the most effective remedies to grow your eyebrows thicker and faster.
+While there is no clinical study to back its effects, castor oil is traditionally considered one of the most effective remedies to grow your eyebrows thicker and faster.
 It nourishes the hair follicles and promotes hair growth.
-Here’s how you can use castor oil for thick eyebrows.

 - Soak a cotton swab in pure castor oil and apply it to each eyebrow.